(CLOSED) Request for Proposal – Traceability and Transparency Tools Comparison

 At GPSNR, we bring together companies, smallholders, academia and civil society to transform the natural rubber supply chain into a sustainable, equitable and fair one.

-Even though it was launched just in 2018, 50% of the world’s natural rubber demand already finds membership in GPSNR.
+Even though it was launched just in 2018, more than 50% of the world’s natural rubber demand already finds membership in GPSNR.
 This is only a small reflection of the amount of work that has taken place over the last three years.

 Working closely with the GPSNR secretariat, the consultant will:

-• Create and finalize three web-page mockups (wireframes, prototypes, and corresponding user interface components like templates, stylesheets, scripts, images, etc).
+• Create and finalise three web-page mockup (wireframes, prototypes, and corresponding user interface components like templates, stylesheets, scripts, images, etc) for the team to choose from.

 • Integrate components in the CMS to allow review and testing, and make corresponding adjustments based on feedback received.

-• Liaise with GPSNR’s CRM expert to ensure that the mockups are feasible for the GPSNR website
+Liaise with GPSNR’s Communications Manager to ensure that the mockups are feasible for the GPSNR website.

 Terms

-• The engagement will take place for a period of six weeks from 15 October to 26nd November 2021.
+The engagement will take place for a period of four weeks from 4 November to 9 November.
 Interim dates for wireframes and approvals will be mutually agreed upon after confirmation.

 Necessary Competencies: